On modifications of Reichenbach's principle of common cause in light of Bell's theorem: Common causes and quantum theory

 The above is also referred to as a \emph{screening-off condition}.
 The conjunction of \cref{def:PCC} and \cref{def:RBCC} is Reichenbach's Principle of Common Cause (R-PCC) \cite{Reichenbach1956}.
 What counts as the `common causal past' of the two events in question of course depends on the causal structure assumed in a theory.

-\begin{definition}[Relativistic causal structure (RCS)] Events can be embedded in a single relativistic space-time.
-All causes of an event are to be found in the event's past light cone. \end{definition}
+\begin{definition}[Relativistic causal structure (RCS)] The following two conditions are satisfied: \begin{enumerate} \item \textit{Relativistic space-time}: Events can be embedded in a single relativistic space-time; \item \textit{Consistency of causal structure}: causality is consistent with background space-time structure (e.g. within a relativistic space-time, all causes of an event are to be found in the event's past light cone). \end{enumerate} \end{definition}

-Assuming relativistic causal structure (RCS),then if $A$ and $B$ are space-like separated events, they cannot be directly causally connected, and the PCC implies that they must share a common cause.
+Assuming relativistic causal structure (RCS), then if $A$ and $B$ are space-like separated events, they cannot be directly causally connected, and the PCC implies that they must share a common cause.
 Reinchenbach's PCC and relativistic causal structure imply Bell's notion of Local Causality (LC)~\cite{Wood2012}, which is contradicted by experiments with entangled quantum systems.
 However, to obtain that contradiction, it is required that one assumes the validity of the Law of Total Probability for the common cause events, and this is the assumption that is dropped in the H-V common cause formalism.
 For completeness, we review below the derivation of a Bell inequality, making this assumption explicit.

 Suppose that two agents, Alice and Bob, each have access to a device for which Alice can supply an input $x$ and receive an output $a$; likewise Bob inputs $y$ and outputs $b$.
 In order to derive a contradiction with local causality, it is sufficient to consider the case where $x,y,a,b\in\{0,1\}$.
 In general, such a device will be probabilistic, in that its operation will be described by a conditional probability distribution $P(a,b\,|\,x,y)$.